john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <br>

 # How do you create objects with mixins?
-**When you create an object using mixins, you are essentially creating an object from other existing objects using a mixin function.** To create a mixin, you use the Object.assign method.
+**When you create an object, you are essentially creating an object from other existing objects using a mixin function.** To create a mixin, you use the Object.assign method.
 With Object.assign, you are essentially copying properties and methods from one object to another.
 In the call signature, you first pass in an empty object (i.e. {}) as the target and then as many source objects to copy (i.e. sourceObj1, sourceObj2, etc.).

 <dl>
 <dd>